-They naturally shade throughout the year but there are some factors which will influence the shedding pattern.
+They naturally shade throughout the year but there are some factors that will influence the shedding pattern.

 However, their shedding rate shouldn’t stop you from getting a Pug.

-I have discussed the main factors why Pugs shed in this articles and rendered the best DIY remedies on how you can managed your Pugs shedding rate.
+I have discussed the main factors why Pugs shed in this article and rendered the best DIY remedies on how you can manage your Pugs shedding rate.

 I hope you find this article useful and good luck managing your little furry friend.